kmacdon/academic-kickstart/content/post/kdtree_comparison.markdown

 I reset the depth if it is 0 since R indices start at 1, but this wouldn't be an issue in other languages.

 Since this is a recursive algorithm, I need to focus on the base case, when there is only one (or zero) data point passed to the function.
-Once this case is reached, I create a node, recording the point, it's median value, the axis of that median value, and set the right and left nodes to `NULL` since there are no more points to create child brances with.
+Once this case is reached, I create a node, recording the point, it's median value, the column of that median value, and set the right and left nodes to `NULL` since there are no more points to create child brances with.

 ```r